-The name “Patagonia” comes from the Spanish word “patagón.”
-This has been translated as “big foot.”
+The name Patagonia comes from the Spanish word “patagón,” which has been translated as “big foot.”
 In 1520, it was used by Magellan to describe the natives, who his expedition’s members thought must be giants.
 It is now believed that the people he called the Patagons were in fact Tehuelches, who tended to be taller than Europeans of the time.

 One of the most fascinating sights in Patagonia is the Perito Moreno Glacier in Los Glaciares National Park.
-Spanning more than 121 square miles, this 80-meter-thick block of ice is a famous cyclical monument that features a glacier arch that collapses into the lake below every two to four years.
-This is the only glacier in the world that is growing rather than diminishing, and the reasoning as to why is still unexplained.
+Spanning more than 97 square miles, this 260-foot-thick block of ice is a famous cyclical monument that features a glacier arch that collapses into the lake below every two to four years.
+This is the only glacier in the world that is growing rather than diminishing, and the reason why is still unexplained.